 Volume of BEVs will continue to increase through 2025, but many models already appear extremely attractively priced following the previous reductions.
 Buyer demand in the used marketplace is back to previous levels and is continuing to increase.
-Although a small number of trade buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
+Although a small number of trade buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum (which now include some premium models and some larger vehicles).
 On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case again at all ages and by an average of -£3,174 at 36/30 and as much as -19% at 60/50 and this has now filtered through into retail prices; analysis several months ago showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
+This is the case again at all ages and by an average of -£3,103 at 36/30 and as much as -19.4% at 60/50 and this has now filtered through into retail prices; analysis several months ago showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
 At the younger age spectrum, current electric models being offered with significant new car price discounts (or very cheap leasing/PCP offers) are continuing to make the nearly new used market for these models highly unattractive, especially where differential interest rates are acting to make the monthly payment for used greater than new.
 There are several models where previously registered cars with delivery mileage are also putting pressure on used values for cars from 18 to 24 months old.
-During the first quarter of this year, we expect a number of models to have list prices realigned and discounts to reduce accordingly - we have already seen this in several cases in recent months.
+During the second quarter of this year, we expect further models to have list prices realigned and discounts reduced accordingly - we have already seen this in numerous cases in recent months.